OathPros/COMP3/source/patterns/controls/menus.rst

 Primary Menus
 -------------

-Most applications have primary menus, and they are the location for standard features which every application is expected to have.
+Most apps have primary menus, and they are the location for standard features which every app is expected to have.

 * The button for primary menus should use the ``open-menu-symbolic`` icon.
 * Primary menus are typically placed at the end (in Western locales on the right) of the header bar.
 Although, there are two exceptions to this rule: